-AND OTHER GOVERNMENT JOB OPPORTUNITIES GUIDE
+AND OTHER GOVERNMENT Job opportunities GUIDE

-This material is the property of Postal Jobs Source and Labor Services Copyright 2019.
+This material is the property of Postal Jobs Source and Labor Services Copyright 2020.
 Any duplication of this material without the express written consent of Postal Jobs Source and Labor Services is strictly forbidden.
 Any violator will be pursued to the furthest extent of the Law.

 This guide is sold with the understanding that the writers and publishers are not engaged in rendering legal, accounting, or other such professional advice.
 Every attempt has been made to provide accurate information.
 The Postal Service and other Government agencies' hiring and testing policies and processes are subject to revision without notice.
-Therefore, the material in this guide is necessarily presented without warranty expressed or implied as to its accuracy or currency.
+Therefore, the material in this guide and the separate exams are necessarily presented without warranty expressed or implied as to their accuracy or currency.
 Again, every attempt has been made to provide accurate information to the best of the publisher's knowledge.
 Furthermore, the writers or publishers cannot be held accountable for any error or omission.
 If legal or accounting advice is required, the services of a competent professional should be sought.

-24th Edition
+25th Edition